 Some of these prerequisite courses have their own prerequisite.
 Please refer to the individual courses in this catalog for complete information on prerequisites.

 CHANGE IN ADMISSION CRITERIA:

-For applicants entering the ADN program in the Fall 2009 semester or later, the California Community College Chancellor's Office admission formula will be implemented. this formula includes:
+For LVN Step up applicants entering the ADN program, the California Community College Chancellor's Office admission formula will be implemented.
+This formula includes: